ribbonanarchy/09-Unit9-README-Generator/README1.md

 <a name="installation"></a>
 ## <a name="installation"></a>Installation

-The command to install dependencies is --.
+The command to install dependencies is npm i.

 ---

 ## <a name="usage"></a>Usage

-Contact me first!
+Feel free to use the application any time.

 ---